-The fair value of a financial instrument is the price at which one party would assume the rights and/or duties of another party.
+The fair value of a financial instrument is the price at which one party would assume the rights and/or duties of another party in a current transaction, other than in a forced or liquidation sale.
 Fair values of financial instruments have been determined with reference to available market information at the reporting date and the valuation methodologies discussed below.
 Considering the variability of their value-determining factors and the volume of financial instruments, the fair values presented herein may not be indicative of the amounts that the Company could realize in a current market environment.
-The following tables present the carrying amounts and fair values of financial instruments according to IAS 39 measurement categories as of December 31, 2012 and 2011 respectively:
+The following tables present the carrying amounts and fair values of financial instruments according to IAS 39 measurement categories as of December 31, 2013 and 2012 respectively: